All Entries Tagged With: "LA Weekly"

 Meltdown Dustup

-The worst meltdown in U.S. history happened 30 miles northwest of Los Angeles from July 13-26, 1959.
-A reactor spewed hundreds of times more radiation than Three Mile Island did in 1979.
-The effects of this covered-up meltdown still reverberate throughout Southern California today.
+Worst meltdown in U.S. history happened 30 miles northwest of L.A. for two weeks from July 13-26, 1959.
+Meltdown spewed hundreds of times more radiation than Three Mile Island in 1979.

 Blow In Place

-Does the state toxic department’s $46 million Aerojet Chino Hills cleanup plan go far enough?
-Missing munitions, untested groundwater, depleted uranium issues and radiation possibly running off the Cold War-era weapons facility into the headwaters of the Santa Ana River are concerns.
+Does $46 million Aerojet Chino Hills cleanup go far enough?
+Missing munitions, untested groundwater, depleted uranium and radiation running off facility into Santa Ana River are concerns.